Sovereign Military Order of Malta passport

 The Sovereign Military Order of Malta passport is a travel document issued to officials and diplomats of the Sovereign Military Order of Malta (SMOM).
 The order issues biometric passports which are fully ICAO9303 compliant.

 The application and printing processes are handled by the Österreichische Staatsdruckerei in Vienna, Austria.

 Types of passport

 The Sovereign Military Order of Malta issues two types of passport.

 Diplomatic passports

 Diplomatic passports of the Sovereign Military Order of Malta are issued only to the members of the Sovereign Council (the government of the Order) and to representatives of the Order's diplomatic corps (heads and members of diplomatic missions abroad as well as spouses of full-time diplomats and their minor children).
 The validity of the passport is strictly linked to the duration of the assignment.
 As of February 2018 there were approximately 500 passports in circulation.
-The numerous other members and volunteers of the Order remain citizens of their own respective countries with their national passports.
+The holders of these passports as well as the numerous other members and volunteers of the Order remain citizens of their own respective countries with their national passports.

 Among those who possess an Order of Malta diplomatic passport are: